Service Identities

 The following section describes an end-to-end use case for configuring OIDC provider, Britive service identities, and how to use it by checking out a Britive profile.

-2. Create a service identity and associate it to an OIDC IdP.
+2. Create a service identity and associate it with an OIDC IdP.
 See Creating Service Identities to create service identities.

 3. Configure the attribute map such that ID Token's attributes are mapped to the Britive service identity.
 For example, Britive custom attribute OIDC subject mapped to subject claim in the ID token.